sigmie/sigmie.com/docs/v0/laravel-scout.md

 // [tl! collapse:end]
 ```

-After defining your mappings you need to run the following command for Sigmie to build you model’s search index.
+After defining your mappings you need to run the following command for Sigmie to build your model’s search index.
 ```bash
 php artisan scout:index "App\Models\Movie"
 ```